tkpea/simpleBannerWidget/readme.txt

 Add reservation update published content.

 == Description ==
+This plugin is used to place multiple banner images in the widget area.

 == Installation ==

 You can install this plugin directly from your WordPress dashboard:

  1. Go to the *Plugins* menu and click *Add New*.
- 2. Search for *rucy*.
+ 2. Search for *SimpleBannerWidget*.
- 3. Click *Install Now* next to the *rucy* plugin.
+ 3. Click *Install Now* next to the *SimpleBannerWidget* plugin.
  4. Activate the plugin.
- 5. Configure reservation post type in *rucy* in *Setting* menu.
+ 5.  *Appearance* -> *Widget* -> drop to widget area a *SimpleBannerWidget*

 == Screenshots ==

-1. Added Reservation Content Editor in Editor.
-2. Reservation Content Type Setting Page.
+1. Edit the widget.
+2. It looks like this on the front page.

 == Frequently Asked Questions ==